ASHRAE 15 Refrigerant Detection Requirement Guide

 Advisory Summary

-For a 25.0 lb system of R-32 in a 5,000 ft³ occupied space: ASHRAE 15-2022 Section 7 applies.
-A refrigerant detector set to alarm at 30,000 ppm would meet the standard's minimum requirement.
+For a 25.0 lb system of R-32 in a 5,000 ft³ occupied space: ASHRAE 15-2024 Section 8.11 applies.
+A trouble alarm set at or below 1,000 ppm (OEL) plus an emergency alarm at or below 30,000 ppm (RCL) would meet the standard's minimum requirement.
 Verify against the full standard and your Authority Having Jurisdiction (AHJ).

 - Emergency ventilation activation